codeconsortium/CCDNMessageMessageBundle/README.md

 1. Folder organised mail management.
 2. Send / Receive messages.
 3. Supports preview before sending.
-4. Save drafts to send later.
-5. BBCode support in messages.
-6. Forwarding and quoted replying.
+4. Forwarding and quoted replying.
-7. Supports the attachment bundle for attaching files to messages.
+5. Supports the attachment bundle for attaching files to messages.
-8. Messages can be flagged as important.
+6. Messages can be flagged as important.
-9. Message notifier icon at top of page layout as part of CommonBundle.
+7. Message notifier icon at top of page layout as part of CommonBundle.
-10. Utilises Twitter-Bootstrap interface by default.
+8. Utilises Twitter-Bootstrap interface by default.

 Before installation of this bundle, you can download the [Sandbox](https://github.com/codeconsortium/CCDNSandBox) for testing/development and feature review, or alternatively see the product in use at [CodeConsortium](http://www.codeconsortium.com).